Duration

 Target audience

-Staff of research organisations, companies, and students to study all topics related to scientific data and research on "living organisms".
+Staff from research organizations and companies, and students to study all topics related to scientific data and research on "living organisms."

-Intellectual property law (M1) (33h) or, for continuing education, a refresher course in intellectual property law (1 day) plus reading of an industrial property manual.
+Intellectual property law (M1) (33 hours) or, for continuing education, refresher course in intellectual property law (1 day) plus reading of an industrial property manual.